 Learning how to make a template for bulk uploading text and other data

 When building your AI Block in Levity, you have the option of importing your data via CSV file, instead of using the drag and drop/click and upload method.
-If your data sits in an Excel file (XLS filetype) or on a Google Sheets document, this guide will talk you though how to easily convert those to CSV.
+If your data sits in an Excel file (XLS filetype) or on a Google Sheets document, this guide will talk you through how to easily convert those to CSV.

 Why would you use a CSV file in Levity?

-When you're setting up your new AI Block for training, the standard way to pull data into it is via the Import Data tab.
-On this page, you can click the Import button and select one or more files from your computer to upload, or you can drag and drop these files in.
-This is great for smaller amounts of data, or unsorted data that you still need to label, but there will be times when you're working with larger lists of information such as thousands of pieces of text, or want to pre-categorize your data before you begin the import stage.
+When setting up your new AI Block for training, the standard way to pull data into it is via the Import Data tab.
+On this page, you can click the Import button and select one or more files from your computer to upload, or you can drag and drop these files.
+This is great for smaller amounts of data or unsorted data that you still need to label, but there will be times when you're working with larger lists of information such as thousands of pieces of text, or want to pre-categorize your data before you begin the import stage.
 A CSV file can be set up to hold all of this information, allowing you just one single upload file to connect those thousands of data points to Levity.

 How to create a CSV file that will work with Levity